 The 7 Fragrance Families in Perfumery: The Official Classification

-Perfumery is not chaos — it is structure hidden beneath artistry.
+Perfumery is not chaos—it is structure hidden beneath artistry.
 Behind every fragrance lies a compositional logic that allows professionals to classify, compare, and understand scent beyond personal taste.

 A. Citrus Family

 A1.
-Pure Citrus
+Citrus

 A2.
 Spicy Citrus